texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

-Apart from simple arrogance (''we're better, and have no need to consider the petty doings of the commercial word processor market''), there is a real conceptual difference between the word processor model of the world and the model LaTeX and CONTeXT employ&nbsp;&mdash; the idea of ''markup''.  ''Pure'' markup expresses a logical model of a document, where every object within the document is labelled according to what it is rather than how it should appear: appearance is deduced from the
+Apart from simple arrogance (''we're better, and have no need to consider the petty doings of the commercial word processor market''), there is a real conceptual difference between the word processor model of the world and the model LaTeX and ConTeXt employ&nbsp;&mdash; the idea of ''markup''.  ''Pure'' markup expresses a logical model of a document, where every object within the document is labelled according to what it is rather than how it should appear: appearance is deduced from the